 The institute increases the level of funded research by adding support services to facilitate grant preparation and assistance in grant administration and by facilitating the mission of research centers as liaisons between faculty and businesses.
 In addition, the institute provides desktop publishing services.

-For more information, call 480/965-5362 or write:
+For more information, call 480/965-5362, access the institute's Web site at www.cob.asu.edu/seid. or write

-L. WILLIAM SEIDMAN RESEARCH INSTITUTE 660 S MILL AVE, SUITE 300 TEMPE AZ 85281-3656
+L. WILLIAM SEIDMAN RESEARCH INSTITUTE PO BOX 874011 TEMPE AZ 85287-4011